There's a place for you at KIPP Public Schools

 Frequently Asked Questions

 The application process for all jobs is handled locally by individual KIPP schools, regions, or by the KIPP Foundation, depending on the position.
 Visit the Apply Now section of our website and follow the instructions in the job posting.
 Or, use our School Directory to contact a KIPP school directly.

-KIPP teachers are a diverse group, including experienced teachers who have worked in schools serving educationally underserved students, new teachers who are just beginning their careers, and career changers who are entering the classroom after succeeding in another profession.
+KIPP teachers are a diverse group, including experienced teachers, new teachers who are just beginning their careers, and career changers who are entering the classroom after succeeding in another profession.